h2oai/h2o-3/h2o-docs/src/product/productionizing.rst

 This section describes how to build and implement a POJO to use predictive scoring.
 Java developers should refer to the `Javadoc <http://docs.h2o.ai/h2o/latest-stable/h2o-genmodel/javadoc/index.html>`__ for more information, including packages.

 **Notes**: POJOs are not supported for source files larger than 1G.
 For more information, refer to the :ref:`pojo_faq` section below.
-POJOs are also not supported for XGBoost, GLRM, Stacked Ensembles, or AutoML models.
+POJOs are also not supported for XGBoost, GLRM, or Stacked Ensembles models.

 What is a POJO?
 '''''''''''''''